RasyadBima15/Booktify/README.md

 # Booktify
-Booktify, is a simple book buying application using JavaFX.
+Booktify, is a simple book buying application using JavaFX via Graddle